hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 5. You should receive an *Execution result: succeeded* message.
 ![Images/cidazure-setup-manual-lambdasuccess](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-lambdasuccess.png?width=1000px)

 6. Head over to the **Amazon S3 bucket** created by the deployment. **NOTE:** If you deployed via CloudFormation, the S3 bucket will start with the stack name.
 If you used Terraform the bucket will start with a prefix code you defined, followed by *sss* as the resource ID.
-You should see files starting to appear under the *azurecidraw* folder.
+You will see files starting to appear under the *azurecidraw* folder.
 Wait until all objects have been copied before moving onto the next step.
 ![Images/cidazure-setup-manual-s3appear](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-s3appear.png?width=1000px)

 7. Let's start the AWS Glue job and transform the data.
 Open the **AWS Glue** service and click into **ETL jobs**.